Teambook for Resource Managers

-If you are managing a 30-50 person team in spreadsheets and constantly double-checking formulas, tabs, and holiday trackers, this guide is for you.
+If you are managing a 15-50 person team in spreadsheets and constantly double-checking formulas, tabs, and holiday trackers, this guide is for you! (and it will also be of interest for staffing managers in larger organizations!)

 The real problem with spreadsheet-based resourcing